mishelashala/zettelkasten/sources/Karl Marx and the Close of his System by Eugen von Böhm-Bawerk & Böhm-Bawerk's Criticism of Marx by Rudolf Hilferding.md

 «only the amount of labor employed is in harmony with the law of value, while in the second component, rate of wages, a determinant alien to the law of value enters among the determinants of the pieces of production.», p53-54

+### The law of value determines the aggregate value

+«the _law of value_ determines the _aggregate value_ of the whole of the commodities produced in the society», p56

+### The aggregate value determines the aggregate surplus value

+«the _aggregate value_ of the commodities determines the _aggregate surplus value_ contained in them», p56

+### The aggregate surplus value determines the average rate of profit

+«the latter distributed over the total social capital determines the _average rate of profit_» , p56

+### The law of value regulates the price of production

+«In this way the first link in this sequence, the _law of value_, regulates the last link, the _price of production_.», p56

 ## References

 - Boenigk, ed., [[Staatswissenschaftliche Arbeiten.
 Festgaben für Karl Knies]], Berlin, 1896.